wotakuro/StrippingByVariantCollection/README.md

 If Strict Variant Stripping is not enabled, you cannot use this feature.
 *It's implemented by rewriting IL code.

-### Script Execute Order
-Setting the order of "IPreprocessShaders" in this asset.

-### [Debug] List IPreprocessShaders
-List the all classes that implments IPreprocessShaders.

 ### [Debug]List ShaderKeywords
 ![alt text](Documentation~/ShaderKeywordDebug.png)
 You can debug which Shader keywords are enabled at which Stage.